Aaron-Junker/aaron-junker.github.io/_posts/2021-09-05-Weekly Windows 2.md

 You can read the full changelog on the [Windows Insider Blog](https://blogs.windows.com/windows-insider/2021/09/02/announcing-windows-11-insider-preview-build-22449/).

-## Two new Windows 10 release preview builds:
+## Two new Windows 10 release preview builds

 For 21h1: [19043.1202](https://blogs.windows.com/windows-insider/2021/08/31/releasing-windows-10-build-19043-1202-21h1-to-release-preview-channel/)